colah/ByronTrialNotes/day7.md

 * In your view it is not required to provide them their rights as one would usually need to if the evidence was going to go into a courtroom?
    * That's right.
 * No one tried to warn you.
-* In your view, it is not necessary to give him his right to council.
+* In your view, it is not necessary to give him his right to counsel.
 * Detective Hill did the introduction to being a confidential source.
-* Wasn't going to be used to inesitage you.
+* Wasn't going to be used to investigate you.
 * Did you talk to other people around the station.
-* Did shanehill talk to him about the Internet, things on Tiwtter.
+* Did Shanehill talk to him about the Internet, things on Twitter.
-* Shanehill just asked him, would you like to build (seveal things)...
+* Shanehill just asked him, would you like to build (several things)...
 * Any knowledge of G20 or G8?
 * Not seeing much value as a confidential source.
 * Did you tell him that you're not interested in him as a informant?